 6. Get rid of fuzz and pilling with a fabric comb

-Have pulling and pilling on your favorite sweater or luluemon pants?
+Have pulling and pilling on your favorite sweater or luluemon leggings?
 Get rid of these little fuzzies with a fabric comb or electric fabric defuzzer.
 The old solution used to be to take a razor to your clothes, but this can actually cause pulling and thinning of your fabric with an unskilled hand.
 A fabric comb and electric fabric defuzzers are specifically made to lift pilling and fuzz without harming the fabric itself.

 What causes pilling?